sudormrfbin/cheatsheet.nvim/README.md

 ## For Plugin Authors

 You can put a `cheatsheet.txt` file in the root of your repo (like in this repo) and it will be picked up automatically and displayed on `:Cheatsheet`.
+Even without this plugin it is very readable and can serve as a normal quickstart file.

+## Additional Cheatsheets

+Cheats for other plugins are collected in [contrib](./contrib/cheatsheet.txt).
+Ideally plugin authors would supply their own `cheatsheet.txt`, but since that is not widespread, they are collected here.
+You can copy them at your leisure.

 ## Acknowledgements